kyolebu/triton-misadventures/README.md

-# Triton Kernel Misadventures: L2 Norm Edition
+# Triton Kernel Misadventures

-A comprehensive educational journey through the challenges and solutions of implementing GPU-accelerated Euclidean norm (`nrm2`) calculations using **Triton kernels**.
-This notebook demonstrates common pitfalls in parallel GPU programming and provides practical solutions for achieving numerical correctness.
+A comprehensive educational resource highlighting the challenges and solutions of developing **Triton kernels**.
+This collection of notebooks demonstrates common pitfalls in parallel GPU programming and provides practical solutions for achieving efficiency and numerical correctness.

 ## Misadventures
 1. **Single-Kernel Global Sum**: Using `tl.sum()` incorrectly for global reductions